Exec and the vector table¶

 0x313-0x42 = 0x2d1.

 The vectors table, thus, is the source from which we can calculate the jump table.
-The code to perform this, however, is contained in one of the functions itself, let's say the number 2
+The code to perform this, however, is contained in one of the functions itself, let's assume it's function number 2

 function1: code [...] function2: for each address of <table> create a jump table entry relative to <start> function3: code [...] vectors: function1-vectors function2-vectors function3-vectors